A2ronHsu/A2ronHsu/README.md

 - 👀 I’m interested in all Programming and problem solving
 - 🌱 I’m currently learning Javascript to be a fullstack developer
 - 📫 How to reach me: [LinkedIn]
-- ⚡ Fun fact: I am argentinian, descendant of taiwaneses, with a brazilian heart
+- ⚡ Fun fact: I am argentinian, descendant of taiwaneses, with a brazilian heart: i mainly speak portuguese, but i also can speak spanish, chinese and english
 <!--- - 💞️ I’m looking to collaborate on ...
 - 😄 Pronouns: ...
 --->